ampache/ampache/SECURITY.md

 Use the following format

 Subject:
-Security Issue, Amapche \[version number or git branch]
+Security Issue, Ampache \[version number or git branch]

 Body:
 Description, execution steps and contact information to reply.
 (A github account to tag in the created issue would be good)